daniloceano/OLAM_validation/README.md

 Programs and scripts used for the OLAM model validation

-The programs and scripts contained here wee elaborated for performing analysis for the above mentioned research article:
+The programs and scripts contained here were elaborated for performing analysis for the above mentioned research article:

 Ocean-Land Atmosphere Model (OLAM) performance for major extreme meteorological events near the coastal region of southern Brazil, submitted for Climate Research, in revision 2020.